wanhanbo/minimal-portfolio/README.md

 **Step 5**
 The project is using **[TMDB](https://www.themoviedb.org/?language=en-US)(The Movie Database)** API to showcase your favourite movies and tv shows.

 > TMDB is free and amazing.
-A big thanks to all the contributors and develops out there.
+A big thanks to all the contributors and developers of TMDB out there.

 Please follow the steps in sequence to configure the favourites screen functionality.
 I know it will take a number of steps, but believe me you will love it.